-Research Proposal and Written Con nprehensive Exam
+Research Proposal and Written Co omprehensive Exa m

 Name:

 Title:

 Submission date:

 Date of Pre-Proposal Meeting:

-COMMITTEE MEMBERS (PRINT NAMES) SIGNATURES (AFTER DEFENSE)
+Committee Members (print names) SIGNATURES G (AFTER DEFEN ISE)

 Area/Chairperson:

 Area member:

 Dept outside of area member:

 Outside of department member:

 (Dept.)

 Co-Advisor/other:

 The PROPOSAL and WRITTEN COMPREHENSIVE EXAM was given on (date)

 OUTCOME / Committee Decision Pass Fail

 Ph.D.
 SUMMARY: Pass Fail Switch to MS Track

-MS SUMMARY: Pass the comprehensive exam for the MS T erminate grad studies.
+MS SUMMARY: Pass the comprehensive exam for the MS T erminate grad studie es.

 Admission to Ph.D.
-Candidacy
+Ca andidacy

-If the vote of the committee is pass, this form may be used to provide the necessary recommendation from the Research Advisor to the Director of Graduate Studies regarding the student's progress in research toward the Ph.D. degree.
-Alternatively, this action can be done by a separate note from the advisor to the Director of Graduate Studies.
+If the vote of the committee is pass, this form may be used to provide the n Director of Graduate Studies regarding the student's progress in research done by a separate note from the advisor to the Director of Graduate Studi toward the Ph.D. de